timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-01.md

 update RPKI objects such as ROAs.

-However, availability issues with such repositories are frequent and negatively impact RP software.
+However, availability issues with such repositories are frequent and negatively impact RPs.
 Therefore, it is strongly RECOMMENDED that organistions use a publication service provided by their RIR, NIR or other parent as much as possible.

 Furthermore, it is RECOMMENDED that CAs that act as a parent and which operate